\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Results and discussions

 \subsection{A topological Weyl semimetal: Quantized CPGE in RhSi}

-CPGE serves as an invaluable tool to detect the chirality, topological charge, symmetries and other properties of topological Weyl semimetals.\cite{de2017quantized,le2020ab,de2020difference,rees2020helicity} Previously, quantized CPGE has been studied theoretically considering only the injection current contribution, and via model Hamiltonians\cite{de2017quantized} or Wannier-function-based \textit{ab initio} methods with the so-called diagonal tight-binding approximation (DTBA)\cite{le2020ab,de2020difference}, in which $\xi^{W}$ is treated approximately\cite{ibanez2018ab}.
+CPGE serves as an invaluable tool to detect the chirality, topological charge, symmetries and other properties of topological Weyl semimetals.\citep{de2017quantized,le2020ab,de2020difference,rees2020helicity} Previously, quantized CPGE has been studied theoretically considering only the injection current contribution, and via model Hamiltonians\citep{de2017quantized} or Wannier-function-based \textit{ab initio} methods with the so-called diagonal tight-binding approximation (DTBA)\citep{le2020ab,de2020difference}, in which $\xi^{W}$ is treated approximately\citep{ibanez2018ab}.

-The so-called quantized-CPGE suggests that the relation: $\mathrm{Tr}\left[\beta\left(\omega\right)\right]=i\pi\frac{e^{3}}{h^{2}}C_{L}$ with $C_{L}$ topological charge, is satisfied in a certain photon-frequency range.\cite{de2017quantized,le2020ab} For the injection current (which dominates quantized CPGE) with a finite relaxation time $\tau=1/\Gamma$, there is $\beta\left(\omega\right)=i\Gamma\kappa^{c}\left(\omega\right)$.\cite{watanabe2021chiral,dai2023recent} Therefore, the quantized-CPGE relation becomes: $4\pi\mathrm{Tr}\left[\Gamma\kappa^{c}\right]=C_{L}$ in atomic units.
+The so-called quantized-CPGE suggests that the relation: $\mathrm{Tr}\left[\beta\left(\omega\right)\right]=i\pi\frac{e^{3}}{h^{2}}C_{L}$ with $C_{L}$ topological charge, is satisfied in a certain photon-frequency range.\citep{de2017quantized,le2020ab} For the injection current (which dominates quantized CPGE) with a finite relaxation time $\tau=1/\Gamma$, there is $\beta\left(\omega\right)=i\Gamma\kappa^{c}\left(\omega\right)$.\citep{watanabe2021chiral,dai2023recent} Therefore, the quantized-CPGE relation becomes: $4\pi\mathrm{Tr}\left[\Gamma\kappa^{c}\right]=C_{L}$ in atomic units.

-In this work, we apply our \textit{ab initio} method to simulate CPGE of RhSi at various temperatures and chemical potentials $\mu$.
+In this work, we apply our \textit{ab initio} method to simulate CPGE of RhSi at various temperatures and chemical potentials.
 We have gone beyond DTBA and considered photocurrent contributions beyond just the injection current.
-From our calculated CPGE spectra in Fig. \ref{fig:rhsi}, we observe that $4\pi\mathrm{Tr}\left[\Gamma\kappa^{c}\left(\omega\right)\right]\approx4$ in a relatively wide photon-energy range {[}0.3, 0.6{]} eV at both low (Fig. \ref{fig:rhsi}(b)) and high (Fig. \ref{fig:rhsi}(c)) temperatures, if $\mu$ is not too low.
-Our results suggest that it seems easier to observe quantized CPGE at lower temperatures and higher $\mu$.
+From our calculated CPGE spectra in Fig. \ref{fig:rhsi}, we observe that $4\pi\mathrm{Tr}\left[\Gamma\kappa^{c}\left(\omega\right)\right]\approx4$ is satisfied in a relatively wide photon-energy range {[}0.3, 0.6{]} eV at both low (Fig. \ref{fig:rhsi}(b)) and high (Fig. \ref{fig:rhsi}(c)) temperatures, if the chemical potential is not too low.
+Our results suggest that it seems easier to observe quantized CPGE at lower temperatures and higher chemical potentials.